-The SEP intensities display strong correlations, successively lower in the following order, but all highly significant: between the peak intensities of electrons, $J{\rm e}$, in the two energy channels (Pearson correlation coefficient $\rho = 0.95$), between the high-energy electrons and the deka-MeV protons, $J{\rm p}$ ($\rho = 0.88$), and finally between the low-energy electrons and $J{\rm p}$ ($\rho = 0.79$).
-The probability to get the same or a higher correlation coefficient from an unrelated sample is below 0.001%.
+The SEP intensities display strong correlations, successively lower in the following order, but all highly significant: between the peak intensities of electrons, J_e , in the two energy channels (Pearson correlation coefficient $\rho = 0.95$), between the high-energy electrons and the deka-MeV protons, J_p ($\rho = 0.88$), and finally between the low-energy electrons and J_p ($\rho = 0.79$).
+The probability of deriving the same or a higher correlation coefficient from an unrelated sample is lower than 0.001 %.
 There is no difference within the uncertainties between the correlations of the entire event set and of the unconfined events alone.
 This may of course be due to the small number of confined events.